jmaggio14/imagepypelines/README.md

 Blocks can also output more or less datums than they take in and are thus capable of being used for culling or injecting data into the pipeline.

-##### How is this different than writing my own script?
-it's not really, just quicker, easier and better

 ##### Hang on? are all blocks compatible with one another?
 not entirely, each block has predefined acceptable inputs and outputs.
 However the `Pipeline` object will validate the pipeline integrity before any data is processed